 Get instant access to this and all our scores and recommendations

-Date tested: February 2024.
-Page last checked: October 2025.
-We are not able to show every retailer and cheaper prices may be available.
+Date tested: February 2024 and February 2026.
+Page last checked: March 2026.
+We're not able to show every retailer, and lower prices may be available.
+We've tested 15 electric coffee grinders in total, but the table only shows our top picks.

-The coffee grinders we tested are listed in alphabetical order below.
+A selection of the electric coffee grinders we tested is listed in alphabetical order below.

-Only logged-in Which? members can view the best coffee grinders from our tests.
+Only logged-in Which? members can view the best electric coffee grinders from our tests.

 Join Which? to get instant access to our test results and Best Buy recommendations.